 5. Eat adequate amounts of protein (with carbs)

 Levels of the feel-good brain chemicals serotonin and dopamine are influenced by what we eat, as well as the amount of physical activity we do.
 Our brain uses the amino acid tryptophan to make serotonin, but whilst this amino acid is plentiful in animal foods including turkey and tuna, studies suggest it’s not necessarily the meat-based meals which optimise our serotonin levels.
 That’s because when we eat protein-rich foods, competition from other amino acids can prevent tryptophan from entering the brain.
 Instead, studies suggest by eating a carbohydrate meal with protein we promote insulin release, which encourages our muscles to absorb competing amino acids.
 This makes it easier for tryptophan to increase serotonin levels in the brain.
 All of which supports the idea that plant-based proteins combined with complex carbs such as wholegrains and legumes may be a better dietary strategy for those with low levels of serotonin.

-Your FREE Summer 2021 Healthy Diet Plan is here.
-Sign up now.
+Your FREE Summer 2022 Healthy Diet Plan has arrived – sign up now

 Enjoyed this?
 Get more Healthy Diet Plan tips

 This article was updated on 9 May 2022.